 My parents only love me when they think I’m being “successful”…

-Lesson #3: Every child wants to be LOVED and ACCEPTED for who he/she is.
+Lesson #3: Every child wants to be LOVED and ACCEPTED for who they are.
 We may think we love our child unconditionally, but often there is a conscious or unconscious agenda of goals for our children.

 Child: I don’t want to play on the varsity basketball team anymore and I don’t know if I really want to go to university when I finish high school.